seannewell/FourInARow/README.md

 # FourInARow
-This creates a command line game of four in a row.
+These source files create a command line game of four in a row.